hyperledger/fabric-ca/docs/source/users-guide.rst

 The API exposes the following capabilities:

-    Prometheus target for operational metrics (when configured)
+- Prometheus target for operational metrics (when configured)
+- Health checks
+- Endpoint for retrieving version information

 Configuring the Operations Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^